 You also want to be able to advertise your skills across different types of user experience projects.
 Being versed in more than one product is desirable.
 “If you are a UX person and maybe you worked on the checkout section for one web site within e-commerce, and you’ve also worked on a tool that will live on a desktop,” Calabrese-Mahnken comments, ”then you can showcase the way that you worked between those two mediums.”

 User experience designers are under constant pressure to keep up with technology as it changes if they want to get noticed by creative recruitment executives.
 Mobile devices, tablets, computers, smart TVs, etc., are ever-evolving and at rapid rates.
-This constant improvement and development continuously presents new challenges in the UX realm.
+This constant improvement and development continuously present new challenges in the UX realm.
 Employers want to see that a UX candidate is knowledgeable about the user experience that can be expected with the most current technology.
 So if you worked on an app five years ago, and that app now looks and behaves much differently, which it most likely will, then it can be a detriment to include.

 Calabrese-Mahnken makes an exception, with reservations, for triumphs in your professional life.
 She says, “If you were working on a huge Google app or a big bank app, where this is something that millions and millions of users have used, and it was a career win for you then it’s OK to showcase that.
 But be cognizant of the fact that if you’re showing it on an iPhone 4, then that might be a red flag that you are a little outdated to that employer.”